abel30567/localjscompress/README.md

 # localjscompress

 This application is meant to be used to compress your images and reduce them in size based on whatever application needs to serve them.
+For background on how this was made checkout this <a href="https://medium.com/@claudio_69833/how-i-compressed-images-with-jimp-and-imagemin-with-node-js-ff863a4c46ac?sk=c323e5ce96e264c662251b8012451940">Medium Post</a>.

 ## Getting Started